Skip to main content

 This is another reason why reducing Sarah’s victory to simply having a uterus is just a shallow reading of her character.
 Sarah carrying the child of the man who saved her life is more than just a token of a woman’s reproductive capabilities.
 It’s an emblem of the love she felt with another person, a love that gave Sarah the courage to face her destiny and Kyle the chance to experience something other than fear for the first time in his life.
 It’s that love that will enable humans to overcome the machines of the future.

-This poses some major questions for Sarah in the second film when she dons this warrior queen persona and it seems that maybe the spark of empathy has been extinguished.
 There's a moment after she and John escape with the Terminator from the institution where Sarah berates her son for recklessly coming to save her knowing it would put him in danger.
 John naturally insists that of course he's going to try to save his mother no matter what, but it does represent something of a moral dilemma for the future savior of the world.
-What place does sentiment have in a world of cold hard realities?
+What place does sentiment have in the battlefield?
 Can these guys afford to let their emotions get in the way of their destinies?

-This comes to a head in Sarah’s central moment in T2, arguably the most centerpiece of her entire character arc, when she nearly goes to drastic measures to pre-emptively end the war.
+This conflict comes to a head in Sarah’s central moment in T2, arguably the centerpiece of her entire character arc, when she nearly goes to drastic measures to pre-emptively end the war.
 After Sarah has a nightmare about Judgment Day, she decides that the only way to stop the machines from rising is to kill the man who developed the Skynet system, a scientist named Miles Dyson.
-And so she goes rogue and hunts Dyson in his house with the intent of killing him.
+And so she goes rogue and hunts Dyson in his house with the intent of eliminating him.

 It's a really dark moment when Sarah has effectively become a Terminator herself.
 She gets very close to taking Dyson’s life, even in front of his wife and son, and in doing so she very nearly becomes the thing she’s fighting against.
 A machine would make the tactical choice to eliminate Dyson, whatever the emotional toll.
 That’s not a step that Sarah can take, so she drops the gun and spares his life.
 This moment is capped when, right after she's decided that she can't go through with the deed, John comes in and embraces her.
-It's a mirror to the moment when John comes to rescue her from the hospital, only this time Sarah doesn't chastise her son for following his feelings.
-She's learned, or maybe just remembered, that this bizarrely human impulse to throw away one's programming and just do what feels right, maybe it's something to be grateful for.

 And that's ultimately what ends up saving the day.
 Yes, there's a lot of shooting and exploding along the way, but the reason we feel hope for the future at the end of "Judgment Day" is that our Terminator--this guy whose only purpose in the last movie was to kill--has somehow acquired a sense of right and wrong, such that he is willing to sacrifice himself in order to help those he has grown to care about.
 And those aren't qualities he just stumbled upon incidentally.
 He learned them from watching John and Sarah.